Last Updated on

 The tremors came unexpectedly, like a thief in the middle of the night.
-At exactly eleven minutes past midnight on August 17, 1976, a massive earthquake with magnitude varying between 7.9 and 8.2 on the Richter scale jolted those in the areas surrounding Moro Gulf in Mindanao.
+At exactly eleven minutes past midnight on August 17, 1976, a massive earthquake with the magnitude varying between 7.9 and 8.2 on the Richter scale jolted those in the areas surrounding Moro Gulf in Mindanao.

-The sudden movements of the earth proved to be desctructive in Cotabato, where 1,500 people perished after several buildings were reduced into a pathetic rubble.
+The sudden movements of the earth proved to be destructive in Cotabato, where 1,500 people perished after several buildings were reduced into pathetic rubble.
 In Pagadian, a coastal city 80 miles northwest of Cotabato, the quake was enough to wake people from a deep sleep and make them realize that something unusual was about to unfold.

-But only few heeded the warning, like the housewife who woke her 10 children up and hastily evacuated to higher grounds.
+But only a few heeded the warning, like the housewife who woke her 10 children up and hastily evacuated to higher grounds.
 For the majority, however, the lure of staying asleep was too much, and it was something that ultimately cost them their lives.

 The Great Earthquake

 The epicenter of the great earthquake was located 40 km off the shores of Sultan Kudarat.
 From the depths of the Moro Gulf came giant waves that moved in all directions, slowing down as it reached the surface to form one of the most terrifying phenomena known to mankind—tsunami.

 Signs of the impending cataclysm happened so quick, giving those in the coastline little or no time to prepare.
 Within few minutes after the earthquake, water started receding as far as 2 km, exposing plenty of fish flapping for their lives and parts of the islands never seen before by the locals.

 And then came the deep terrifying sounds that closely resemble a “cascading rain,” “boiling water,” or the “rumbling of many trucks.”
 Little did they know, the unusual sounds were nature’s last plea to people who should have started running for their lives.